Corporate Whistleblower Retaliation

 Section 806 of SOX covers companies that have a class of securities registered under Section 12 of the Securities Exchange Act or are required to file reports under Section 15(d) of that Act.
 The company’s subsidiaries, contractors, subcontractors, or agents may also be covered.

-It is important to consult with an experienced whistleblower retaliation lawyer to understand your legal options.
+It is important to consult with an experienced corporate whistleblower retaliation lawyer to understand your legal options.

 How do I prove corporate whistleblower retaliation?